Bitcoin in Canada: Rules, Regulations & What You Need to Know

 • Proof of address

-If you’re buying crypto through a regulated platform like Shakepay or Newton, you’ve already done KYC.
+If you’ve used a regulated platform like Shakepay or Newton, you’ve already completed KYC.

 💸 4.
 Reporting Obligations

-Crypto businesses registered as MSBs must report certain transactions to FINTRAC:
+Crypto MSBs must report certain transactions to FINTRAC:

 Transaction TypeReport Requirement

-All reports must be submitted through FINTRAC’s online reporting system, and records must be retained.
+All reports must be submitted through FINTRAC’s reporting system, and records must be retained.

 🚩 5.
 What Happens If You Ignore These Rules?

-Bottom line: If you’re handling other people’s money — even crypto — you need to play by the rules.
+Bottom line: if you’re handling other people’s money — even crypto — you must follow the rules.

 • Register as an MSB